 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend assets lives are not capitalized.
 Major outlays for capital assets and improvements are capitalized as projects are constructed.
-Interest incurred during the construction phase of capital assets is included as part of the capitalized value of the assets constructed.
 Depreciation of all exhaustible fixed assets used by the proprietary fund is charged as an expense against its operations.
 Depreciation has been provided over the estimated useful lives using the straight-line method.
 The estimated useful lives are as follows:

-Plant and Distribution System
+Plant and Distribution System 40 years

-40 years Buildings
+Buildings 25 years

-Equipment and Vehicles
+Equipment and Vehicles 5-7 years

-5-7 years